meisei4/tremens/README.md

 - The iOS targets (`iosX64`, `iosArm64`, `iosSimulatorArm64`) are defined with static binaries for better performance.
 - Dependencies are declared in `commonMain`, and platform-specific dependencies are in `androidMain`.

+## database
+-Uses sqldelight multiplatform for persisting Habits and Tracking data

 ## Testing Considerations